 If the deceased had someone responsible for managing their financial affairs and assets, such as an accountant, banker, estate planner, financial advisor, or lawyer, these professionals may have crucial information regarding the existence of a life insurance policy.
 They could assist in tracking down the insurance company or, at the very least, provide the insurance policy number.

 In the least, anyone who aided the deceased with financial matters should know the insurance company that issued the policy.
 If the deceased also acquired health or auto insurance through an agent, it’s advisable to contact that agent.
 They will likely have insights into any additional life insurance policies and their details.

 2. Search for Physical Documents

-So, their policy documents might be several years old.
-Check through their secure safe, bank safe deposit boxes, personal files, and common storage areas for a copy of the policy documents or any correspondence from the insurance company.
+Search diligently within their secure safe, bank safe deposit boxes, personal files, and commonly used storage areas to uncover a copy of the policy documents or any correspondences from the insurance company.

 3. Search Digital Storage for Digital Copies

-Some insurance companies in Canada provide soft and hard copies of the policy document to the policyholder.
-If you can access the deceased’s laptop or computer, you can check it for digital copies of the policy.
+In Canada, some insurance companies give policyholders digital and physical copies of their policy documents.
+If you can access the deceased individual’s laptop or computer, you can search for digital copies of their insurance policy.

-Also, you can check the deceased’s email account if you have the login details.
-If you don’t, you can contact Google’s user support page and submit a request to access the deceased Gmail account.
+Another avenue to explore is checking the deceased person’s email account, provided you have the login credentials.
+If you lack these details, you can reach out to Google’s user support page to submit a request for access to the deceased’s Gmail account.